 Get Them to Church when the Doors are Open

 We attend a conservative Christian congregation and have church services on Sunday morning “Sunday school” and worship, Wednesday night (singing and bible class), and Sunday night (Singing and bible class) so there are lots of opportunities to engage.

 Parents of believing children were active in these services.
 Sometimes the parents were dragging the kids along and sometimes the kids were drawing in the parents.
 Going regularly to services allows relationships with other Christians to develop, and knowledge and faith to grow.

 Develop a relationship with them

 Parents of faithful children managed to cultivate an amicable relationship with them.
-Sure, every teenager will push boundaries and question authority as they develop their own presence in the world.
-Parents who managed to push through these barriers and develop two-way communication had the most success with raising believers.
+Sure, young adults will push boundaries and question authority as they develop their own presence in the world.
+Parents who managed to push through these barriers and develop two-way communication had the most success with raising adult children who are believers.

-Reflecting on What the Bible Says About How to Instill Faith in Your Child
+Reflecting on What the Bible Says About How to Raise Godly Children.

 The Greatest Commandment

-If I only got to choose one scripture to tell you how to bring about faith in a child, I would point to the Old Testament where God first gave the Greatest Command.
+If I only got to choose one scripture from God’s word to tell you how to raise godly children, I would point to the Old Testament where God first gave the Greatest Command.

 “Hear, O Israel: The Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your strength.
 These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads.
 Write them on the door frames of your houses and on your gates.”